Azerbaijan's Mortgage, Credit Guarantee Fund pays interest on bonds

-BAKU, Azerbaijan, April 14.
-The Mortgage and Credit Guarantee Fund of Azerbaijan has made regular interest payments on bonds, Trend reports citing the Baku Stock Exchange.
+BAKU, Azerbaijan, April 15.
+The Mortgage and Credit Guarantee Fund of Azerbaijan has carried out regular interest payments on bonds, Trend reports via the Baku Stock Exchange.

 According to the fund’s bond prospectus, a certain part of the residual value of securities is envisioned to be paid along with interest payments on the bond payment date, which is equal to the principal debt payments on the assets included in the mortgage coverage.